Juicy Realm: Development & release

+The game was first released for Windows and macOS via Steam by X.D.
+Network on May 3, 2018.
+It later launched digitally for the Nintendo Switch on November 7, 2019, also published by X.D.
+Network.
+Versions for iOS and Android were released on May 4, 2020.
+On March 5, 2024, PM Studios released the game digitally for the PlayStation 4 and PlayStation 5.
+A physical edition for the PlayStation 5 and Nintendo Switch followed on May 21, 2024, also published by PM Studios.

 Reception

 Prior to the game's release, it was nominated by indiePlay for the Best Game Grand Prize, but won for the Excellence in Visual Art from the same game trade show.
-Others awards are from the GDC's Indie Mega Booth and Bitsumit Vol. 6.
+Other awards are from the GDC's Indie Mega Booth and Bitsummit Vol. 6.